cvetomir-todorov/PolyMessage/README.md

 ### TCP

-* Supports the request-response communication pattern
+* Supports the request-response pattern
 * Uses a custom protocol based on a single TCP connection and length-prefixing
 * Server is implemented via the async-await paradigm allowing thread pool threads reuse
+* Server can be configured to disconnect
+  * Clients being idle more than a specified timeout
+  * Clients which receive data more slowly than a specified timeout
-* Supports TLS
+* Secure communication via TLS

 ### IPC (in progress)

-* Supports the request-response communication pattern
+* Supports the request-response pattern
 * Uses a custom protocol based on a local **named-pipe** for control and a **memory-mapped file** for data transfer
-* Secure communication via named-pipe and memory-mapped file built-in security
+* Secure communication via named-pipe's and memory-mapped file's built-in security

+## Verification

+### Automated testing

+* Integration tests using (single or multiple) client(s) and server instances
+  * Contract - validation
+  * Connection - addresses, state, read-only access on client and server sides
+  * Request-response pattern - single/multiple endpoints, single/multiple messages, performance
+  * Message Format - messages which contain: nothing (empty), large arrays, large number of objects, large strings
+  * TCP transport - TLS security, timeouts
+  * Service implementation instance disposal
+* Micro tests
+  * IL generation

+### Load testing

+TODO

 # Example